AzureAD/microsoft-authentication-library-for-go/apps/design/design.md

 The work could not be divided up, because the API and the internals were linked across logical boundaries.

-What has resulted should be a *more* design that divides code into more logical layers that split the public API from the internal structure.
+What has resulted should be a design that divides code into logical layers and splits the public API from the internal structure.

 ## General Structure